Applicant Instructions: Virtual Interviews

 • Change Layout: Choose from multiple attendee layout views based on your preference.
 These layout view changes apply only to you.

-• Presenter - Highlights the active speaker in the main view, while presenting the other attendees in a scrolling vertical bar on the right-hand side.
+• Presenter - Highlights the active speaker in the main view, while presenting the other attendees on the right-hand side.
+Arrows can be used to move back and forth to see attendees exceeding the capacity of the screen.

 3. Once your Interviewer joins the room, you will see their video on your screen.
 If more participants join the room, the videos will resize to accommodate multiple users.